UNC Gillings School of Global Public Health

-The UNC Gillings School of Global Public Health is the public health school at the University of North Carolina at Chapel Hill, a public research university in Chapel Hill, North Carolina.
+The UNC Gillings School of Global Public Health is the public health school at the University of North Carolina at Chapel Hill, a public university in Chapel Hill, North Carolina.
 It offers undergraduate and graduate degrees and is accredited by the Council on Education for Public Health.

-In 2020, the institution was ranked the best public school and second best school overall in the U.S. News & World Report ranking of American schools of public health.
+In 2022, the institution was ranked the best public school and tied for second best school overall in the U.S. News & World Report ranking of American schools of public health.
 Among schools of public health, the school receives the third most funding in NIH awards.

 History

 The UNC Division of Public Health was organized in 1936 within the UNC School of Medicine.
 Separate status as a school of public health was granted in 1940, making the school the first school of public health established within a state university.
 The school awarded its first graduate degrees in 1940.

 Milton Rosenau became the first director of the Division of Public Health in 1936 and served as the first dean of the School from 1939 to 1946.
 In 1949, both the UNC School of Dentistry and UNC School of Nursing were added.
 Along with the Schools of Public Health, Medicine and Pharmacy, the five schools formally became the University's Division of Health Affairs.

-It is named after donors Joan Gillings and Dennis Gillings, a former UNC professor and the founder of IQVIA.
+The school was named after donors Joan Gillings and Dennis Gillings, a former biostatistics instructor at UNC Chapel Hill and the founder of IQVIA.